PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 11:52:59
+Last updated: 2024-04-06 11:53:32
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon